johnbentcope/cookiecutter-vpype-plugin/{{cookiecutter.project_slug}}/README.md

 ## Installation

-See _vpype_'s [installation instructions](https://github.com/abey79/vpype/blob/master/INSTALL.md) for information on how to install _vpype_.
+See the [installation instructions](https://github.com/abey79/vpype/blob/master/INSTALL.md) for information on how to install `vpype`.

-### Existing _vpype_ installation
+### Existing `vpype` installation

-Use this method if you have an existing _vpype_ installation (typically in an existing virtual environment) and you want to make this plug-in available.
+Use this method if you have an existing `vpype` installation (typically in an existing virtual environment) and you want to make this plug-in available.
 You must activate your virtual environment beforehand.

 ```bash